-As reminder, Gina’s just one of the dads who’s agreed to be a mentor.
-Father, as part of the special fathers network, a mentoring program for fathers, raising children with special needs.
-If you’d like to be a mentor, father, or are seeking advice from a mentor father with a similar situation, your own, please go to 21stcenturydads.org.
+David Hirsch: Excellent.
+So Gene, thank you for taking the time and the many insights.
+As reminder, Gene is just one of the dads who’s agreed to be a mentor father as part of the Special Fathers Network, a mentoring program for fathers raising children with special needs.
+If you’d like to be a mentor father, or are seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydads.org.

-Thanks again, Jane.
+Thanks again, Gene.

 Gene Andrasco: Thank you.

-Tom Couch: The Special Father’s Network is a dad to dad mentoring program for fathers raising children with special needs through our personalized matching process.
-New fathers with special needs children connect with mentor fathers in a similar situation.
+Tom Couch: The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.

-David Hirsch: And thank you for listening to this Special Father’s Network podcast.
-Stories of fathers helping fathers.
+David Hirsch: And thank you for listening to this Special Fathers Network Podcast, stories of fathers helping fathers.